 Having a simple interface is a huge factor when considering a CMS.
-WordPress and Web.com both have a different learning curve.
+WordPress and Web.com both have different learning curves.
 Let’s see how they compare.

 One of the best things about WordPress is how easy it can be to build a website.
-Beginners can pick up the ins and outs of WordPress in a short period of time.
+Beginners can pick up the ins and outs of WordPress in a short period.
 The tools are laid out in the dashboard in a simplistic way.
 Posts, pages, plugins, and media are all easily accessible and identifiable with labels.

 WordPress vs Web.com: Customization

 Both WordPress and Web.com are customizable, but there are limitations.